 How to take a screenshot silently

-If you have ever taken a screenshot of something while on a crowded train and then felt embarrased when the sound of the shutter alerts the person opposite you to the fact that you might just have ttaken their photo, you might be wondering how to take a shot without making a sound.
+If you've ever taken a screenshot of something while on a crowded train and then felt embarrassed when the sound of the shutter makes the person opposite think you just took their photo, you might be wondering how to take a shot without making a sound.

 To take a screenshot in silence just make sure you turn your iPhone or iPad to mute first by sliding the button above the volume control buttons to off.

 How to convert iPhone and iPad screenshots from .png to .jpg

 iOS saves screenshots in the .png format; this can be a little confusing, since it saves images taken by the Camera app as .jpgs.
 (There are valid reasons for this distinction, but we shan't concern ourselves with them here.)

 However, what if you want to send the screenshot to someone as a .jpg, or upload it to a service that doesn't accept .png files?
 You'll need to convert it.

 We find that the simplest solution is to save the image to your Mac (plug the iOS device into the Mac, open Image Capture, select the iPad or iPhone in the lefthand menu, scroll down to the bottom of the list of images and drag-and-drop the screenshot on to your Mac's desktop - or you could simply AirDrop it across to your Mac) and then open it in Preview or another image-editing program.

 To turn your screenshot into a Jpeg in Preview follow these steps: